 John Hancock becomes the first Governor of the Commonwealth of Massachusetts.

-The Warren Tavern—now the oldest tavern in America—opens in nearby Charlestown.
+Later this year, the Warren Tavern—now the oldest tavern in America—opens in nearby Charlestown.
 Named after patriot Dr. Joseph Warren, slain at Bunker Hill, it quickly becomes a favorite watering spot for George Washington and Paul Revere.
 It's still popular today.

 The Americans and the French (who joined the Revolutionary War on the side of the Americans) defeat British General Cornwallis in the Battle of Yorktown.
 General Cornwallis surrenders his entire army of 7,000 men on October 19.